AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 1. Navigate to **[!UICONTROL System]** > **[!UICONTROL Cache Management]** and click **[!UICONTROL Flush Cache]** to refresh all invalid caches.

-You can configure [!DNL PayPal Smart Buttons] styling [in the Admin](configure-admin.md#configure-paypal-smart-buttons) or [!DNL Payment Services Home].
+You can configure [!DNL PayPal Smart Buttons] styling [in the Legacy configuration in the Admin](configure-admin.md#configure-paypal-smart-buttons) or here in [!DNL Payment Services Home].
 See [PayPal's Buttons style guide](https://developer.paypal.com/docs/checkout/standard/customize/buttons-style-guide/) for more information about the options.

+#### Configuration options

 |Field|Scope|Description|
 |--- |--- |--- |